 by Jess Lederman

 It's no accident that George MacDonald quoted from the ninth and tenth verses of Psalm 139 in the entry above; the theme of sermon and Psalm have much in common.
-Below I present a metrical paraphrase of Psalm 139 in the form of a rhyming metrical paraphrase.
+Below I present a rhyming metrical paraphrase of Psalm 139.
 There's also a musical score in the form of a slow blues, with a killer bass line, but that can wait for another day; meanwhile, imagine B.B.
 King singing, and adding some blistering solos after the third, sixth, and ninth stanzas, to glorify the Lord.

 O Lord you know my thoughts, you know my ways,